erSubhashThapa/100daysofcode/r1-log.md

    - test going back and forth
      - back doesn't work correctly
    - tweet length validation
-   - save user start date and starting participants to local storage, skip some views if those are saved
+   - save user startDate and starting participants to local storage, skip some views if those are saved

 - ## Thoughts and Feelings: